gauraut/datastructures/README.md

 4. graph_search - This one was a pretty heavy exercise but I found the implementation fun to do.
 Here, there are three exercises(which also had sub-exercises) to complete, the description of which and the code I developed can be found in "GraphSearchExercises.cpp".

 5. UnorderedMap - (My Favourite) Basically C++'s STL version of HashMaps.
 The exercises can be found in "UnorderedMapExercises.cpp".
 Here, I had to complete three exercises which had sub-exercises in them.
-The exercises dealt with constructing a wordcount function with hashmaps, some of the unordered map's ADT in C++ like the .at(), .count() functions.
+The exercises dealt with constructing a wordcount function with hashmaps and uses of some of the unordered map's ADT in C++ like the .at(), .count() functions.
 The third part dealt with one dimensional Dynamic Programming and use of HashMaps for memoization.
 Pretty cool!

 Thank You for reading!